 The bio-degradable waste is regularly buried in the earth.
 It not only supports carbon-neutrality but also produces excellent manure for plants.
 Students and staff are encouraged to use eco-friendly means of conveyance.
 The College campus is declared as no polythene zone.
-It has designated mobile zones for students both to limit the use of mobiles and also to contain the harmful radiation emanating from mobile sets.
-Non-biodegradable waste including e-waste is weeded out by the college weed-out committee and given to the scrap dealers who re-cycle the waste.
-A Cleanliness Drive was organized by NSS from 1.8.19 to 15.8.19.
-The activity included cleaning of the college campus including office, staff room, class rooms, Library, canteen and labs by NSS Volunteers.
-Plantation of trees, Cleanliness Awareness Rally and a seminar on cleanliness was also organized.
-Volunteers also spread awareness about cleanliness in the neighbouring areas.
-The volunteers also planted trees and promoted greenery.
-Our plantation programme is carefully monitored by the college maintenance committee.
-A trained gardener takes good care of gardening and plantation.
+It has designated mobile zones for students both to limit the use of mobiles and also to contain the harmful radiation emanating from mobile sets. • Non-biodegradable waste including e-waste is weeded out by the college weed-out committee and given to the scrapdealers who re-cycle the waste.
+For promoting environmental awareness, World Environment Day was celebrated on 05.06.2018.
+Two films on plastic pollution were shown on the consequences of plastic accumulation in the seas across the world and mass death of aquatic animals.
+On this occasion, a 'Champa' plant was planted by the Principal and teachers in the college premises.
+A speech on the ills of deforestation, the merits of reforestation and emphasis on the UN theme of 2018- i.e. freeing the world from plastics, was also delivered by the